Charles Lyell: Geological surveys

 Lyell noted the "economic advantages" geological surveys could provide, citing their felicity in mineral-rich countries and provinces.
 Modern surveys, like the British Geological Survey (founded in 1835), and the US Geological Survey (founded in 1879), map and exhibit the natural resources within their countries.
 Over time, these surveys have been used extensively by modern extractive industries, such as nuclear, coal, and oil.

 Volcanoes and geological dynamics

 Lyell argued that volcanoes like Vesuvius had built up gradually.

-Before Lyell's work, phenomena's such as earthquakes were understood by the destruction that they brought.
+Before Lyell's work, phenomena such as earthquakes were understood by the destruction that they brought.
 One of the contributions that Lyell made in Principles was to explain the cause of earthquakes.
 Lyell, in contrast, focused on more recent earthquakes (150 yrs), evidenced by surface irregularities such as faults, fissures, stratigraphic displacements and depressions.

 Lyell's work on volcanoes focused largely on Vesuvius and Etna, both of which he had earlier studied.
 His conclusions supported gradual building of volcanoes, so-called "backed up-building", as opposed to the upheaval argument supported by other geologists.